OpenDSA/OpenDSA/RST/en/Glossary.rst

       along with a reference to the record.
       The other standard solution to this problem is to pass a comparator function to the index methods.

+   key space
+      The range of values that a :term:`key` value may take on.

+   key space decomposition
+      The idea that the range for a :term:`search key` will be split into pieces.
+      There are two general approaches to this:
+      :term:`object space decomposition` and
+      :term:`image space decomposition`.

    Kruskal's algorithm
       :to-term: UNION/FIND :label: uses